 RAF grant applications can be submitted using the form provided here to the current MTAFS president at any time (although see additional guidelines for grant requests in excess of $2,000 below).
 All applications will be reviewed by the MTAFS executive committee (EXCOM), composed of the president, past-president, president-elect, and secretary-treasurer.
 The EXCOM will evaluate and act upon all individual grant requests of $2,000 or less within 60 days of receipt.
 The disposition of these requests will be reported in the EXCOM meeting minutes, and posted on the web page.

+All applications, regardless of the amount requested will need to be submitted to the Chapter President by January 15th.
 Requests greater than $2,000 are required to be presented to the full membership for vote at the annual meeting.
-The annual meeting is typically held in mid-February each year, thus applicants requesting more than $2,000 must submit their applications by January 15 each year for consideration at the upcoming annual meeting.
-Applications for more than $2,000 received after January 15th each year will not be considered for funding until the following year’s annual meeting.
-The EXCOM will review the proposals prior to the annual business meeting and provide the membership with an EXCOM recommendation.
-The membership attending the business meeting will approve or decline these larger RAF requests after considering the EXCOM’s recommendation.
+The annual meeting is typically held in mid-February each year.
+Applications received after January 15th will not be considered for funding until the following year’s annual meeting.